- Daily Live Mass - "The Mass from Bishop Barron's Chapel".

 - Unity with Mary, Our Mother, as we walk with her into the Sorrowful Mysteries of The Rosary of her Son.
 Let us ask for Her intercession for the numerous effects on the people in the world.

 The Prayer Group: (Is presently cancelled at his time.)

 Prays for the success of The Renewal of the Catholic Church which works towards it's members being more prayerfully connected with the person of Christ.

-- Gathers Mondays for one hour every other week from 7-8 pm but has been cancelled presently during this time
+- Gathers usually on Thursdays for one hour every other week from 7-8 pm but has been cancelled presently during this time

-- An ongoing Devotion to the Rosary is one way to come to experience the meaning of a scriptural walk into the life of Jesus.
-The important presence of the Holy Spirit and Mary are servants of love for us.
-Please pray to Mary often and daily if y
+- An ongoing Devotion to the Rosary is one way to come to experience the meaning of a walk into the life of Jesus.
+The important presence of the Holy Spirit and Mary are servants of love.
+Please pray to Mary often and daily.

-- Presently THE PRAYER GROUP has three individuals who have come forward to operate our prepared power point and we thank them in this regard.
+- Presently THE PRAYER GROUP has two individuals who operate our prepared power point and we thank them in this regard.
 If there are still others who would like to help, please contact the number or email below.

 What is the rosary and why do we say it?

 "The Rosary ,though clearly Marion in Character, is at the heart a Christicentric prayer...With the Rosary, the Christian people sits at the school of Mary and is led to comtemplate the beauty on the face of Christ and experience the depth of his love"...Pope John Paul II